Parvathyy-s/apnacollege-demo/README.md

 # apnacollege-demo
-this is my first systematic git repo
+This is my first systematic git repo
+Author-Parvathy S